-Cincinnati Medical Malpractice Attorney Reviewing Radiology Malpractice Cases
+Cincinnati Medical Malpractice and Hospital negligence Attorney Reviewing Radiology Malpractice Cases

 Radiology is a remarkable science that allows our treating physicians to use images to diagnose and treat diseases seen in our body.
 Examples of radiology include X Rays, MRI’s, CT Scans, and mammograms.
 Emergency room physicians and other treating physicians utilize radiology to rule out serious injuries and diseases to prevent the progression and to treat any illnesses or injuries appropriately.
 Therefore, when a radiology error is made, the patient may suffer severe and disabling health consequences through no fault of their own.
 Yet, radiology departments often experience the highest rates of medical errors in a hospital system.